AhuraMagda/AhuraMagda/README.md

 - I want to become a Front-end Developer,
 - I like coding.

-## 🌱 I’m currently learning HTML, CSS, JS.
+## 🌱 I’m currently learning HTML, CSS, JS, React.

 <!---
 AhuraMagda/AhuraMagda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.